Nancy W. Gaden, DNP, RN, NEA-BC

 Associate Chief Nursing Officer, Medical Surgical Services

-Cheryl joined BMC in 2005 as a Staff Nurse, she has held the position of Charge Nurse, Nurse Manager, Associate Director and Director of Medical/Surgical.
-In 1994, she was awarded a Chancellor’s Scholarship and received her BSN from U-Mass Boston.
-She then went on to receive a MS in Administration from Boston College where she was presented a “Distinguished Service Award.”
-Prior to BMC, Cheryl worked in Human Services Management for over a decade integrating program management with finance and administration.
-Her accomplishments include developing and enhancing the financial skills of mid to senior level managers and integrating program development with staff through empowerment and education.
+Cheryl's career at BMC began in 2005 as a staff nurse, and she has since taken on various leadership roles, including charge nurse, nurse manager, associate director, and director of medical/surgical.
+Her commitment to education and professional development is evident in her academic achievements.
+In 1994, she was awarded a Chancellor’s Scholarship, which she used to earn her BSN from U-Mass Boston.
+She furthered her education with an MS in Administration from Boston College, and 2019, she achieved her Doctor of Nursing Practice.
+Before joining BMC, Cheryl worked in Human Services Management for over a decade, where she integrated program management with finance and administration.
+Her accomplishments include developing and enhancing the financial skills of mid to senior-level managers and integrating program development with staff empowerment and education.

 Diane Hanley, MSN, RN-BC, EJD

-Associate Chief Nursing Officer, Nursing Education, Quality & Professional Practice
+Associate Chief Nursing Officer, Professional Practice and Magnet Program Director

-Diane Hanley has many years of nursing leadership experience in both the academic and community hospital setting where she focused predominately on the development of professional nursing practice using the Magnet Recognition program and is committed to optimal outcomes for patients, families, nurses and the community.
-Diane Hanley serves as the delegate for the Board of Medicine from the Board of Registration in Nursing.
-She received her baccalaureate degree from St. Anselm College, an MSN from Salem State University and attained an executive juris doctorate with a major in healthcare at Concord Law School.
+Diane Hanley has many years of nursing leadership experience in academic and community hospital settings.
+She focused predominately on developing professional nursing practice using the Magnet Recognition program and is committed to optimal outcomes for patients, families, nurses, and the community.
+Diane Hanley is the delegate for the Board of Medicine from the Board of Registration in Nursing.
+She received her baccalaureate degree from St. Anselm College, an MSN from Salem State University, and attained an executive juris doctorate with a major in healthcare at Concord Law School.

 Associate Chief Nursing Officer, Emergency Services